-Tree stands are serious business for all of us in the deer woods, whether in rural or urban settings.
-They come at a cost though, in more ways than one.
-Like in most things only exaggerated in urban hunting situations.
-That is where climbing stands out perform fixed tree stands.
+Tree stands are serious business for all of us in the deer woods, be they in rural or urban settings.
+They come at a cost, however, and in more ways than one.
+That is where climbing stands outperform fixed tree stands.

-Fixed stands are great, but do to high human density they can offer more problems than they are worth as an urban deer hunter.
-They give away our location to other hunters (seeing as public land is about all we know) and in the hardest of cases, it makes us a target to non-hunters.
-Sure we all want that super silent entry to our favorite fixed stand but not at the cost of corrupting a personal mecca of an urban hunting spot.
-Not to mention how many of us that have been plagued by stolen equipment over the years.
+Fixed stands are great.
+In areas with high human populations, however, they come with more problems than they are worth.
+Fixed stands on public land give away our location to other hunters.
+In the worst cases, they make us a target to non-hunters.
+Yes, we all want that super silent entry to our favorite fixed stand.
+We do not want it at the cost of corrupting the personal mecca of a hunting spot.
+Do I need to mention how many of us have been plagued by stolen equipment over the years?

-Even though we have forsaken fixed tree stands from our inventory, it does not mean we should skip picking a good tree.
-The last thing we want to be doing in low light or with limited time is finding the right tree in an area we have already scouted for climbing stands.
-We should still aspire to be in tree clusters or other set ups that allow for natural cover.
+Even though we have forsaken fixed tree stands, it does not mean we should stop worrying about picking a good tree.
+The last thing we want to be doing in low light and limited time is finding the right tree in an area we have already scouted.
+We should still aspire to be in tree clusters or other setups that provide natural cover.

-By default, we should make all of the ropes to pull up our weapons a standard length.
+We should make all the ropes we use to pull up our weapons a standard length.
 This allows us to know how high we are in the tree.
-For myself I make them 20 feet long and as soon as I run out of rope I know I am at the right height with my climbing stands.
-This is something we do not normally have to worry about with a fixed stand but should consider as a tool in getting the right set up.
+I make mine twenty feet long.
+As soon as I run out of rope, I know I am at the right height with my climbing stands.
+This is something we normally don’t have to worry about with a fixed stand.

-Mobility may be that last thing we need for Success.
+Mobility may be that last thing you need for success.

-Fixed stands have one major disadvantage- mobility.
-Making that last tree stand adjustment for 50 to 100 yards to connect on our dream buck that keeps taunting us is risk if you have to pull a fixed set up or place in a new one.
-They tend to be far more invasive than a climbing stand.
+Fixed stands have one major disadvantage: mobility.
+Making that last tree stand adjustment for fifty to one hundred yards in order to hit our dream buck is a big risk, especially if you are having to pull a fixed setup.
+They tend to be far more invasive than any climbing stand.

-They also set a tone to allow us to be adventurous as urban deer hunters in new areas.
-Maybe we do just want to go blind into a new area and the first set up that jumps out at us is where we hang up that evening.
+Fixed stands also set a tone of adventure as urban deer hunters in new areas.
+Maybe we do want to go blind into a new area and have the first setup that jumps out at us be where we hang up that evening.
 It allows for those bolder moves as the season progresses.

-More than once we have all found ourselves leaving that climbing stands at the base of a tree for a more silent entry the next day.
-This comes in particularly handy when we hunt mornings that make even some veteran urban deer hunters sound clumsy in the woods attaching a climbing stands to a tree in the dark.
-If we intend to spend a few days in a row in an area and feel confident that our gear will not be disturbed it can save some extra noise and effort.
+More than once, we have all found ourselves leaving the climbing stand at the base of a tree for a more silent entry the next day.
+This comes in handy when hunting in the dark of the morning.
+It’s enough to make even veteran urban deer hunters sound clumsy as they attach a climbing stand to a tree.
+If we intend to spend a few days in an area and we feel confident that our gear will not be disturbed, it can save us on noise and effort.

-Although climbing stands do tend to be a bit more expensive than fixed stands they eliminate the need for multiple stands.
-Chain it into the bed of our truck or leave it in our trunk and we always have a tree stand no matter where we go as urban deer hunters.
+Although climbing stands tend to be a bit more expensive than fixed stands, they eliminate the need for multiple stands.
+Chain it down in the bed of your truck or leave it in your trunk.
+You will always have a tree stand no matter where you as an urban deer hunter.